- What is the LUSTRUM programme about?

-How will the LUSTRUM team design the APT method?
+How did the LUSTRUM team design the APT method?

-- Collect information from dating apps to explore how different relationship types are described
+- Collected information from dating apps to explore how different relationship types are described

-- Review literature about past and current methods of PN - to help find effective or ineffective methods
+- Reviewed literature about past and current methods of PN - to help find effective or ineffective methods

-- Develop a tool which will help healthcare professionals to identify whether patients are at risk of acquiring or transmitting STIs
+- Developed a tool which will help healthcare professionals to identify whether patients are at risk of acquiring or transmitting STIs

-- Explore patients' and healthcare professionals' opinions of this new tool
+- Explored patients' and healthcare professionals' opinions of this new approach to PN

-- Use feedback from patients, the public and healthcare professionals to help refine the APT method
+- Used feedback from patients, the public and healthcare professionals to help refine the APT method

 How will you know if APT is effective?